 B.C. to resume sharing school exposure notifications online, as parent-created text alert site launched

-B.C. will once again be sharing information about possible COVID-19 exposures at schools online, starting Tuesday.
+B.C. will once again be sharing information about possible COVID-19 exposures at schools online.

 Provincial health officer Dr. Bonnie Henry announced health authorities will post the information on their individual sites, similar to last year, and those links will also be grouped in one place on the B.C.
 Centre for Disease Control website.